AM97Y/passport-RF-fields-drawer/README.md

 # passport RF fields drawer

-Краткое описание того, что делает проект (1-3 предложения)
+This project is randomly from the proposed test, color and fonts generates images with a transparent background.

-This project is ... / This project implements ...
+This is used as a top layer when generating passports.
 ## Installation

     1) Create virtual environment: